Lazytrackz/search_engine/README.md

 1. First of all you need to add links for documents to search into config.json, field "files"
 2. You may also setup how many responses you want to get, field: "max_responses"
 3. Each document sould be no more then 1000 words, one word no more then 100 signts
+4. All words are separated by spaces and should have lower register letters
+5. You need use latin script only

 config.json examle: